 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-Vladimir Šucha is Director-General of the Joint Research Centre of the European Commission, its in-house scientific service.
+Vladimir Šucha is Director-General of the Joint Research Centre, the European Commission's science and knowledge service.